ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 But tools do not own architecture, define incentives, decide whether raw SQL is allowed, standardize authorization, remove unsafe legacy abstractions, or ensure that product teams understand risk.

-Tools can detect symptoms, but they cannot redesign the system that creates them.
+<strong>Tools can detect symptoms, but they cannot redesign the system that creates them.</strong>

 This is why organizations can buy more tools and still stay on the wheel.

 Detection improves, dashboards improve, and findings increase, while the production of risk continues.

-At some point, adding another scanner becomes easier than changing the engineering model.
-That is the trap.
+<strong>At some point, adding another scanner becomes easier than changing the engineering model.
+That is the trap.</strong>

 ## Secure by Design Requires Operating Capabilities

-For Secure by Design to become real, an organization needs at least four capabilities.
+For <strong>Secure by Design to become real</strong>, an organization needs at least four capabilities.

 ### 1. Engineering Guardrails

-Teams need safe building blocks.
+Teams need <strong>safe building blocks</strong>.

 Secure defaults, approved patterns, reusable libraries, standardized authentication and authorization, safe database access, secret management that is easy to use, infrastructure templates that encode baseline controls, and CI/CD checks that prevent known dangerous patterns.

-The goal is not to slow teams down, but to make the secure path faster than the insecure one.
+The goal is not to slow teams down, but to make <strong>the secure path faster than the insecure one</strong>.

 ### 2. Architectural Accountability

-Security-relevant design decisions need ownership.
+<strong>Security-relevant design decisions need ownership.</strong>

 Not every decision requires a board.
 Important decisions should still be visible, reviewed, and traceable.